Dr Helen C Perros

 Teaching Assistant Professor

 - Phone: 919-513-1426

 In addtition to teaching courses on the endlessly fascinating Middle Ages and High Middle Ages, Dr. Perros has directed independent studies of both Early Christian Ireland and Ireland in the High Middle Ages.
-She has also given a University Honors Program course on The Intersection of Myth and History in the British Isles, 1066-1328, and an Encore course on The Ancient Celts and their Legacy and on Ireland's 1916 Rebellion and the Struggle for Independence.
+She has also given a University Honors Program course on The Intersection of Myth and History in the British Isles, 1066-1328, and Encore/OLLI courses on The Ancient Celts and their Legacy and on Ireland's 1916 Rebellion and the Struggle for Independence.

 "Church Reform in Connacht" in Princes, Prelates and Poets in Medieval Ireland: Essays in Honour of Katharine Simms, ed.
 Seán Duffy (Four Courts Press, 2013), pp. 279-308.